cosmicCode42/Armings-Fellowship-MP1/README.md

 **Technologies Used:** HTML5, CSS3; Bootstrap 4.5.3.

-## Site Plan

 ### UX
 - Intended audience: myself and my friends, as well as other people that might be interested in following our group's adventures.
-- Goals: provide information about all the characters in the party as well as an overview of the group's adventures and accomplishments.
+- Goals: provide information about all the characters in the party.

 #### Will need the following:
 - An index page with a hero image - the four heroes of Armings: Bell, Subao, Corlan Falster, and Sun Mullnir.
 	- Heading: ARMINGS QUEST (needs to be stylised)
 	- Section: Welcome to the Fellowship!
+(Added!)
 	- Links to each of the characters' pages (DONE!)
 - Character pages!
-	- an individual page for each character (4 pages in all; skeletons done!)
+	- an individual page for each character (4 pages in all; making good progress!)
-		- Header can be an IC quote; under it, give a brief overview of the character.
-			- Include class and summary of history
 		- Character picture set to the left of the page; text in a separate section to the right.
+			- Text has 2 sections: Header and small bio.
+				- Header is character name, with a subtitle of a character title!
+				- Bio includes class and summary of history.
 			- Add progress bars to indicate relative stats of each party member!
 (In Progress)

 ### Technical Issues